RakipInitiative/landingpage/README.md

 - Backend written in Kotlin with Ktor at src/main/kotlin/server.kt
 - Frontend written with FreeMarker at src/main/resources/templates/index.ftl

 The application can be tested with the main method in server.kt and listens at port 8080.
-It has the endpoints:
-- */* serves the index page
-- */download/{i}* downloads the model file at index *i*
-- */metadata/{i}* returns the metadata of the model at index *i*
-- */image/{i}* returns the svg image of the model at index *i*.
-The image is returned as an SVG string.
+The endpoints are documented in the [wiki](https://github.com/RakipInitiative/landingpage/wiki#endpoints).

 ## Configuration
 The application requires a configuration file named *landingpage.properties* with settings needed for execution.
 This file can be either located at the user folder or at `CATALINA_HOME` (KNIME Server).
 In case both locations have the file, the file at the user folder takes precedence.